sendgrid/sendgrid-ruby/README.md

 #### Using the X-SMTPAPI Header

 To utilise the X-SMTPAPI header, we have directly integrated the <a href="https://github.com/SendGridJP/smtpapi-ruby">stmpapi-ruby</a> gem.
-To initialise, use:
+To initialise, you have two options:

 ```ruby
 header = Smtpapi::Header.new

 ```